USC-ACTLab/crazyswarm/docs/index.rst

     <div style="position: relative; padding-bottom: 56.25%; margin-bottom: 20pt; height: 0; overflow: hidden; max-width: 100%; height: auto;">
         <iframe src="https://www.youtube.com/embed/D0CrjoYDt9w" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-It is also possible to use the Crazyflie as a control board for other quadcopter hardware.

 How is Crazyswarm different from Bitcraze's `Crazyflie Python API <https://github.com/bitcraze/crazyflie-lib-python>`_?